“So, Gulni, what do you do?”

 This question leads to long conversations.

-Since 2008, I have completed hundreds of hours of training programs, attended countless workshops and sessions with many great teachers of various lineages; however, one particular teacher has affected me more than all the others combined: Dharma Mittra.
+Having been a practitioner of modern postural yoga since 2008, I have completed hundreds of hours of training programs, attended countless workshops and sessions with many great teachers of various lineages; however, one particular teacher has affected me more than all the others combined: Dharma Mittra.

 My own studio in Istanbul, Turkey, is primarily dedicated to Dharma Mittra’s teachings.
 With special permission from my school, Dharma Yoga Center New York, I humbly hold the Dharma Yoga fort in my hometown.
 You can visit Dharma Yoga Istanbul‘s web page for weekly group classes with me.